Privacy: Adults services

 How long will we keep your personal information?

-- The Health and Safety Service will stop using your personal information when your case is concluded and will delete after five years.
+The Health and Safety Service will stop using your personal information when your case is concluded and will delete it after five years.

 The law gives you a number of rights to control what personal information is used by us and how it is used by us.